 A PIT Test Execution Completion Report has been submitted and assurance completed by MHHSP Test Team and/or Code Bodies.
 The Code Bodies will be taking a risk-based approach to assuring the various stages of PIT, with the methodology to be outlined in future versions of the QA&P.

 Participants have proven interfaces as a minimum based on market role.
-This includes evidence generated by the DIP Simulator test tool to show that all relevant IFs and PUBs have been successfully exercised (dependent on industry test plan from MHHS) and evidence that changes to existing DTN messages have been tested.
+This includes evidence generated by the DIP Simulator test tool to show that all relevant IFs and PUBs have been successfully exercised (dependent on industry test plan from MHHSP) and evidence that changes to existing DTN messages have been tested.

-SIT Overview
+SIT Overview - SIT participants only

 The tests to be covered in SIT to verify the correct functioning of each Service (according to its role) are described in the MHHS-DEL872 - SIT Scope for Voluntary Participants' Planning v0.6.
 A summary of the SIT requirements from this document is set out below for information only and participants should review the source document to understand the requirements.